 Normal food handling procedures should apply (e.g. washing hands, wearing disposable gloves and aprons).

 Staff are aware to keep serving utensils separate to avoid cross contamination.

 All tables are cleaned with an appropriate solution.

 Staff are trained to escalate any concerns a College member or visitor may have regarding a food allergy or intolerance to a line manager if they are unsure.

 What should College members do?

-- As soon as you join the College, please pass any information regarding any known food allergies to the catering department.
+- As soon as you join the College, please pass any information regarding any known food allergies to the catering department, via the online form.

 - Please advise the Executive Head Chef & the Bursar if you have a life-threatening food allergy.
 A meeting will be set up where all concerned attend to put in place a protocol.
 If you carry lifesaving medication like an EpiPen, you should carry this medication with you at all time when you are in the College.

 - At meal times, you should check the Data Allergy Sheet on display.
 If you are allergic to a food that is not on the regulatory list, it will not be included on the Data Allergy Sheet provided.

 - You should make yourself known to a member of the service staff to communicate clearly your food allergy.
 Information regarding your food allergy will be known to the Kitchen if you have passed on this information and have signed in for the meal.